Min-conflicts algorithm

-In computer science, the min-conflicts algorithm is a search algorithm or heuristic method to solve constraint satisfaction problems.
+In computer science, a min-conflicts algorithm is a search algorithm or heuristic method to solve constraint satisfaction problems.

-Given an initial assignment of values to all the variables of a constraint satisfaction problem, the algorithm randomly selects a variable from the set of variables with conflicts violating one or more its constraints.
-Then it assigns to this variable the value that minimizes the number of conflicts.
-If there is more than one value with a minimum number of conflicts, it chooses one randomly.
-This process of random variable selection and min-conflict value assignment is iterated until a solution is found or a pre-selected maximum number of iterations is reached.
+One such algorithm is min-conflicts hill-climbing.
+Given an initial assignment of values to all the variables of a constraint satisfaction problem (with one or more constraints not satisfied), select a variable from the set of variables with conflicts violating one or more of its constraints.
+Assign to this variable a value that minimizes the number of conflicts (usually breaking ties randomly).
+Repeat this process of conflicted variable selection and min-conflict value assignment until a solution is found or a pre-selected maximum number of iterations is reached.
+If a solution is not found the algorithm can be restarted with a different initial assignment.

 Because a constraint satisfaction problem can be interpreted as a local search problem when all the variables have an assigned value (called a complete state), the min conflicts algorithm can be seen as a repair heuristic that chooses the state with the minimum number of conflicts.